No, Nevada is not a no fault state. Instead, Nevada is a “fault state” for car accidents and personal injury cases in general.

 - sue the at-fault party in a personal injury lawsuit.

-It is highly recommended that you hire an at-fault state personal injury attorney to bring suit (or at least to engage in aggressive pre-litigation settlement talks in an effort to avoid a lawsuit).
+It is highly recommended that you hire a personal injury attorney to bring suit (or at least to engage in aggressive pre-litigation settlement talks in an effort to avoid a lawsuit).
 This typically results in the highest payout.

-Experienced Nevada car accident attorneys know what to say – and what not to say – to maximize the odds of a large settlement.
-An insurance company’s sole focus is to pay out as little as possible, whether you are at fault or not.
-A personal injury attorney’s job is to hold these insurance companies to task to help ensure you are getting every cent available under the law.
+An insurance company’s sole focus is to pay out as little as possible whether you are at fault or not.
+Your Nevada car accident attorney’s job is to hold these insurance companies to task to help ensure you are getting every cent available under the law.

 Will my insurance rates go up if I caused a car accident?

 If you are less than 50% at fault for your car accident, you should not see your insurance premiums increase.
-Though if you are found to be at least 50% at fault, you are susceptible to getting your premiums increased.3
+Though if you are found to be at least 50% at fault, your premiums will likely go up.3

 Is there a minimum threshold for suing after a car accident?